torvalds/linux/Documentation/virt/kvm/api.rst

 the generation of the dirty bits is done in a single pass.
 Collecting the dirty bitmap should be the very last thing that the VMM does before considering the state as complete.
-VMM needs to ensure that the dirty state is final and avoid missing dirty pages from another ioctl ordered after the bitmap collection.
+VMM needs to ensure that the dirty state is final and avoid missing dirty pages from aanalther ioctl ordered after the bitmap collection.

-NOTE: Multiple examples of using the backup bitmap: (1) save vgic/its tables through command KVM_DEV_ARM_{VGIC_GRP_CTRL, ITS_SAVE_TABLES} on KVM device "kvm-arm-vgic-its".
+ANALTE: Multiple examples of using the backup bitmap: (1) save vgic/its tables through command KVM_DEV_ARM_{VGIC_GRP_CTRL, ITS_SAVE_TABLES} on KVM device "kvm-arm-vgic-its".
 (2) restore vgic/its tables through command KVM_DEV_ARM_{VGIC_GRP_CTRL, ITS_RESTORE_TABLES} on KVM device